Save Our Children: Effects on Bryant

 Bryant's career did not recover.
-She attempted to stage comebacks in Eureka Springs, Arkansas, in 1992, Branson, Missouri, in 1994 ("People who come to my performances are hungry for the truth.
-They thank me for reminding them of the importance of God and country."), and Pigeon Forge, Tennessee, in 1997.
+She attempted to stage comebacks in Eureka Springs, Arkansas in 1992, Branson, Missouri in 1994 ("People who come to my performances are hungry for the truth.
+They thank me for reminding them of the importance of God and country."), and Pigeon Forge, Tennessee in 1997.
 However, at each venue her audiences dwindled and investors were non-existent.
 By 2002, Bryant and her second husband Charlie Dry had claimed bankruptcy in three states.
-As of 2006 Bryant was living in Oklahoma City.
+Bryant died December 16, 2024, in Edmond, Oklahoma.

 In 2007 Bob Green counted the campaign and its aftermath as factors in strengthening his faith.
 The breakdown of the marriage he attributed on the pressures put on Bryant, and blamed gays and lesbians for his emotional devastation after the divorce: "Their goal was to put (Bryant) out of business and destroy her career.
 And that's what they did.
 It's unfair."
-However, Green said he would not have done it again if he had to: "It just wasn't worth it ...
+However, Green said he would not have done it again if he had to: "It just wasn't worth it...
 The trauma, the battling we all got caught up in.
 I don't want to ever go back to that."
+Green died January 26, 2012 in Miami Beach.